 Cottage Cheese Pizza Crust

-This cottage cheese pizza crust is high protein, super simple, and so tasty!
+This high-protein cottage cheese pizza crust is super simple and so tasty!
 It has absolutely everything you love about traditional pizza crust with a little nutrition boost.
-Make this easy recipe for your next pizza night!
+Make this easy recipe and add your favorite toppings at your next pizza night!

 This post may contain affiliate links.

-A slice of cottage cheese pizza crust topped with cheese and pepperoni being held up to the camera.
+A close up shot of cottage cheese pizza crust being held up.

 Why you’ll love this

-There are so many reasons to love this cottage cheese pizza crust- here are just a few!
+There are so many reasons to love this cottage cheese pizza crust recipe- here are just a few!

-• You only need two simple ingredients: This cottage cheese pizza dough calls for two main ingredients, cottage cheese and self-rising flour.
+• You only need two simple ingredients: You won’t believe this cottage cheese pizza dough calls for two main ingredients, just cottage cheese and self-rising flour.
 That’s it!
 I like to also add garlic powder and Italian seasoning for more flavor, but I promise it’s delicious even without it.

-• Easy: This homemade dough is just as good as regular pizza dough except it’s so much easier.
+• It’s easy: This homemade dough is just as good as regular pizza dough except it’s so much easier.
 All you have to do is mix the ingredients together and roll it out.
-There’s no waiting around for the dough to rise.
+No rising time necessary.
 Super simple.

-• Higher protein: Because this dough is made with high protein cottage cheese, each two slice serving of pizza ends up having 24 grams of protein!
+• Higher protein: Unlike traditional crusts this is made with high protein cottage cheese so each two slice serving of pizza ends up having 24 grams of protein!
+Such a perfect way to get in extra protein!

-I’ve made a ton of cottage cheese recipes and this one is hands down one of my favorite recipes, especially when you’re getting hit with pizza cravings!
+I’ve made a ton of cottage cheese recipes and this high-protein pizza crust is hands down one of my favorite recipes, especially when you’re getting hit with pizza cravings!
 It’s simple, it’s delicious, and it packs a little bit of extra nutrition which is always a bonus.

 Ingredients

-1. Cottage cheese: You’ll need cottage cheese, of course!
-I recommend full-fat cottage cheese over fat-free for the best flavor and texture.
+• Cottage cheese: You’ll need cottage cheese, of course!
+I recommend full-fat cottage cheese (at least 4% milkfat cottage cheese) over fat-free cottage cheese for the best flavor and texture.
 My favorite brand is Good Culture.
-You can also make this same two ingredient dough with Greek yogurt.
+This is similar to Greek yogurt dough.

 You can also use any of your favorite pizza toppings that you like.
 Here are a few of my other favorites: